NinevaStudios/nineva-docs/docs/ue-plugins/admob-unreal.md

 ## Test Suite

 !> This feature is available only for Android devices for now.

+!> This feature will add `READ_PHONE_STATE` permission to your app, so it's recommended to disable it for release builds

 To open Test Suite on the device call ```LaunchTestSuite``` method (Make sure it's enabled in Project Settings).
 For detailed information on how to use Test Suite, please, refer to the [official documentation](https://developers.google.com/admob/android/mediation-test-suite#navigating_the_test_suite).